power of thought

 I love the Change Your Thoughts; Change Your Life workshop because it gives easy, practical Breslov tools you can use to make your life better.

-In the first Azamra post, the Rebbe tells us that it’s a requirement—not an option—that we judge others favorably.
-We learn that when we do, we can literally change them from dark to light, from meritless to meritorious.
+The Rebbe tells us that it’s a requirement—not an option—that we judge others favorably.
+We learn that when we do, we can literally change them from dark to light, from devoid of merit to meritorious.

 Shouldn’t we trust our own senses?
 If we see clearly that someone is evil, how can we pretend otherwise?